 Museum of Mamoiada

-The museum quickly established itself among the most dynamic local realities and welcomes a growing number of tourists.
-Its founders and some collaborators accompany visitors in the discovery of the traditional masks and the popular processions in which they are worn.
+The museum quickly established itself among the most dynamic local realities and today welcomes a growing number of tourists.
+Its founders and some collaborators accompany visitors to discover the traditional masks and the popular processions in which they are worn.

 The museum welcomes a growing number of foreign tourists coming mainly from France but also from Germany and other countries.
 To offer them a better service, they decide to create an audioguide in their language to be downloaded on mobile devices provided by the museum and made available for free to the visitors.

-After several unsuccessful searches of IT service companies, without specific experience in the field of tourism applications and multimedia tour-guides and with very high prices compared to the real possibilities of the museum, they found in Blue Lion Guides an interesting partner who combined the technical skills and cultural sensitivity necessary to accompany the project.
+After several unsuccessful searches of IT service companies, without specific experience in the field of tourism applications and multimedia tour-guides and with very high prices compared to the real possibilities of the museum, they found in Blue Lion Guides a fitting partner who combined the technical skills and cultural sensitivity necessary to accompany the project.

-The new guide will be available both on the Web and on the devices of the visitors, allowing them to enjoy the museum collection both onsite and offsite.
+The new guide will be available both on the Web and on the visitors’ devices, allowing them to enjoy the museum collection both onsite and offsite.